← Back to Topics

 Mistake 9: Triggering Disqualifying Redemptions

-• The corporation purchases stock from the taxpayer or related persons during a 4-year period beginning 2 years before issuance (subject to de minimis exceptions) [IRC §1202(c)(3)(A)]
+• The corporation's purchase of its stock from the taxpayer or related persons within a specified timeframe around the stock's issuance can disqualify the QSBS.
+This includes a 4-year period starting 2 years before the stock issuance [IRC §1202(c)(3)(A)].

-• The corporation makes significant redemptions (more than 5% of aggregate stock value) during a 2-year period beginning 1 year before issuance [IRC §1202(c)(3)(B)]
+• Significant redemptions, defined as more than 5% of the aggregate stock value, within a 2-year period beginning 1 year before the stock issuance also lead to disqualification [IRC §1202(c)(3)(B)].

 Per-Issuer Limit Mistakes